Artificial Intelligence-based

 Health Insurance

-Reduce costs for the healthcare system by earlier diagnosis of comorbidities
+Reduce costs for the healthcare system and improve patient care

-If you are interested in Praedigo we would be happy to discuss potential collaborations.
+If you are interested in our work, we would be happy to discuss potential collaborations.
 Reach out to us.

 References